aloulou-dev/Meridian/README.md

 ## How It Works

-Meridian structures each day around two journaling sessions and a physical QR code "totem" that anchors the ritual in something tangible.

 ### Morning Flow

 1. At a user-configured wake-up time, selected apps are blocked and a notification is sent.
 2. The user opens Meridian and is presented with an AI-generated examen-inspired prompt focused on gratitude, intention, and readiness for the day.
 3. They choose to write digitally or photograph a handwritten entry (OCR via GPT-4o extracts the text).
-4. After submitting, the entry becomes a star in a night-sky visualization.
+4. After submitting, the entry becomes a star in the night-sky visualization and apps are unlocked.
-5. A QR code scan screen appears -- the user scans their physical totem to unlock apps, or taps "Not near totem" to bypass.

 ### Night Flow

 1. At a user-set wind-down time, distracting apps enter a "Soft Lock."
 2. The user opens Meridian and answers an AI-generated reflective prompt following the classic examen arc (presence, gratitude, replay, consolation/desolation, forgiveness, resolution).
-3. After submitting, the QR totem scan (or bypass) grants a 15-minute Grace Period.
+3. After submitting, the entry grants a 15-minute Grace Period.
 4. When the grace period expires, apps enter "Hard Lock" (Sanctuary Mode) for the night.

 ### Anytime Journaling